Pakistan deepen South Africa’s misery at Lord’s

 Imran Tahir proved the pick of the Proteas’ bowlers, taking a smart two wickets for 41 runs.

-If the Proteas’ injury-hit pace attack has proved problematic though, their batting has been little short of abject.
+If South Africa’s injury-hit pace attack has proved problematic though, their batting has been little short of abject.

 Wahab Riaz plundered three for 46 and Mohammad Amir two for 49, but neither man had a particularly testing afternoon with the ball.